What is a Private Business Loan? What Is a Private Money Lender?

 The Disadvantages of Private Business Loans

-- Costs and terms are more expensive than traditional or alternative business funding
+- Costs and terms are more expensive than traditional business funding.

-- The financial stability of the private company providing your funds
+- The financial stability of the private funding company providing business funding.

-- Customer support and technology like online customer access may become available or sophisticated as
+- Customer support and technology like online customer access.

 Frequently Asked Questions